Wilfred/wilfred.github.com/_posts/2016-01-03-an-industrial-grade-bf-compiler.markdown

 ---
 layout: post
-title: "The World's Most Sophisticated BF Compiler"
+title: "An Industrial-Grade BF Compiler"
 ---

 What do you expect from your compiler?
 The best compilers offer: